27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 This is the best hostel in San Sebastian for surfers.

-At night you can enjoy a cold drink at the hostel bar.
-I mean you deserve it after a long day of surfing.
+You can do paddle surf as well as surfing.
+At night, enjoy a cold drink at the hostel bar.
+You deserve it after a long day in the water.

 Book Surfing Etxea here